LucasRafSoto/Calculator-App/README.md

 ### What I Learned

-`I learned a lot from this assignment.
+`I learned a lot from this project.
 Specifically how to implement an abstract class from another class to create instances of a subclass.
 Also how to utilize a GUI and instances of objects together.`

 ### What I Could Do Better